Thanks for signing up.

 We'll see you soon 👋

 The tech industry is an industry that is historically almost entirely dominated by men.
-Here at WorksHub, we are launching our campaign to help make a change.
+Here at WorksHub, as part of our Inclusion Works series, we are launching Women in Tech, a campaign to help make a change.
 As a company, we are in a fortunate position of speaking to tens of thousands of software developers across the globe each year.
 Many of these developers are women who are frustrated that their voice is not being heard.
 We pride ourselves on connecting individuals within this exciting industry, allowing developers to showcase their skills and meet other like-minded individuals.
 This will be the first of many blog posts designed to highlight the experiences and stories of female developers.

 As Simone de Beauvoir wrote in The Second Sex (1949) ‘Representation of the world, like the world itself, is the work of men; they describe it from their own point of view, which they confuse with the absolute truth’.
 This quote was written with the aim of highlighting the lack of ‘female voice’ in society at the time.